iriyaverma/Metacraft-Assesment/README.md

 * balances: Maps addresses to their corresponding token balances.

 3. **Functions**:
-* mint(address, value): Increases the total supply by the specified value and increases the balance of the specified address.
+* mint: Increases the total supply by the specified value and increases the balance of the specified address.
-* burn(address, value): Decreases the total supply by the specified value and decreases the balance of the specified address.
+* burn: Decreases the total supply by the specified value and decreases the balance of the specified address.
  This function includes conditionals to ensure the balance of the account is greater than or equal to the amount to be burned.
 # Getting Started
 ### Executing Program